AHWWebImage_ParentPage_WhatWeDo.jpg

 This approach is demonstrated to be effective in empowering stakeholders to examine complex systems, and to share and integrate divergent perspectives in formulating problems and proposing solutions.
 The process can also promote trust and buy-in from participants engaged in systems critique of complex problems, leading to increased commitment to implementing strategies for improvements they develop together guided by the model.

-• Conducted 45 in-depth interviews with people who use drugs in Milwaukee and 11 in Waukesha
+• Conducted 66 in-depth interviews with people who use drugs or witnessed an opioid overdose in Milwaukee and Waukesha counties, which revealed mistrust in the police as a barrier to calling for help after overdose

 AHW Logo